-- Report the incident in writing to the principal.
-If the principal is not available, the report may be submitted to either the assistant principal or the business manager.
-Written complaints should be filed as soon as possible from the date the incident occurred though delay should not be seen as an excuse for not reporting. - 2.
+- 1. Report the incident in writing to the principal.
+The report may be submitted to the assistant principal or business manager if the principal is unavailable.
+Written complaints should be filed as soon as possible after the incident occurs, though delay should not be seen as an excuse for not reporting. - 2.
 Written complaints should include, as far as possible, the following information: - a.
 Name, address, telephone, or other contact information of the person making the report; - b.
-School affiliation of the person making the report (e.g. student, employee, faculty, third party); - c.
+School affiliation of the person making the report (e.g., student, employee, faculty, third party); - c.
 Date of the alleged violation; - d.
 Location of the alleged violation; - e.
 Person(s), name and title, of the alleged harasser; - f.
 Description of what happened; - g.
-Other relevant information (e.g. if you previously reported this matter, including name and departments of all other persons with whom you have discussed this matter); and - h.
+Other relevant information (e.g., if you previously reported this matter, including name and departments of all other persons with whom you have discussed this matter); and - h.
 Signature and date.